 The tables and graphic visualizations provided on this website only represent the current reported data.
 The Virginia Department of Criminal Justice Services is responsible for the analysis, validation, and interpretation of the data under the Code of Virginia § 9.1-192.
-For more information, please contact Ms. Debbie Roberts, Criminal Justice Research Analyst, Department of Criminal Justice Services via email at Debbie.Roberts@dcjs.virginia.gov.
+For more information, please contact Ms. Karen Blackwell, Criminal Justice Research Analyst, Department of Criminal Justice Services via email at Karen.Blackwell@dcjs.virginia.gov.

-For questions regarding the collection of the data, please view the Virginia Department of State Police, Criminal Justice Information Systems, Uniform Crime Reporting (UCR) website here: VSP CJIS UCR or contact Ms. Keon Turner, UCR Manager at Keon.Turner@vsp.virginia.gov or Ms. Angela Kepus, Community Policing Administrator at Angela.Kepus@vsp.virginia.gov.
+For questions regarding the collection of the data, please view the Virginia Department of State Police, Criminal Justice Information Systems, Data Analysis & Reporting Team (DART) website here: VSP CJIS DART or contact Ms. Keon Turner, DART Manager at Keon.Turner@vsp.virginia.gov or Ms. Angela Kepus, Community Policing Administrator at Angela.Kepus@vsp.virginia.gov.